kromulak/mu-cs424-f2015/assignment-2.md

 play, each play you bet $p$ times however much money you have, where *0 ≤ p ≤ 1*.

-If you set *p=1*, you are almost certain to lose all your money, since the odds of winning all ten bets is 1 in 1,048,576, worse than one in a million.
+If you set *p = 1*, you are almost certain to lose all your money, since the odds of winning all ten bets is 1 in 1,048,576, worse than one in a million.
 (Although if you *do* win all ten bets you'll end up with an awful lot of money!)

-If you set *p=0*, you won't lose any money, but you also won't win any money.
+If you set *p = 0*, you won't lose any money, but you also won't win any money.

 Your assignment is to: